 - How do they define success?

-- What are the barriers or objections they may have to your company, product or service?
+- What barriers or objections may they have to your company, product, or service?

 - What impacts their buyer’s journey?